bluenovice/CESBLOG/Readme.md

+#CESBLOG
+A blog made for civil engineering society of svnit using flask and sqlachemy

-CESblog, site details to be updated soon
+more details to be updated